USC vs. Arizona NCAA Football Odds, Plays and Insights | October 30, 2021

 Arizona Stats and Trends

+- In Arizona's seven games this season, it has three wins against the spread.

-- The Wildcats covered the spread in their only game when underdogs by 21 points or more.
+- The Wildcats have been underdogs by 21 points or more once this year and covered the spread.

-- Arizona's games this year have hit the over on two of seven set point totals (28.6%).
+- Arizona's games this year have eclipsed the over/under two times in seven opportunities (28.6%).

-- In games that Arizona piles up more than 382.3 yards, the team is 2-0 against the spread and 0-2 overall.
+- Arizona is 2-0 against the spread and 0-2 overall when the team totals over 382.3 yards.

-- This year the Wildcats have turned the ball over 16 times, five more than the Trojans' takeaways (11).
+- This season the Wildcats have turned the ball over 16 times, five more than the Trojans' takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.